 I really like that you can open an account with as little as £1 or a regular monthly contribution of just £10 as some other Robo-investing services require much higher deposits like Nutmeg and Moneyfarm who require £500 and £1,500 respectively.

 Their ISA is not flexible, which isn’t exactly a deal-breaker, but with many competitors offering it, it is a nice backup to have should you want to access funds in an emergency and replenish them within the same tax year.

-Wealthify was founded just four years ago, but generally speaking, their performance has been pretty good across all of their funds; however, on more cautious funds, other Robo-advisor investment services did make their clients slightly more over the last few years.
+Wealthify was founded in 2016, but generally speaking, their performance has been pretty good across all of their funds; however, on more cautious funds, other Robo-advisor investment services did make their clients slightly more over the last few years.
 The 2018 year was a pretty poor year for everyone, but Wealthify customers who were in the most cautious fund only made a slight loss of 1.53% with the adventurous losses being at 7.21%.
 Compare this to the losses of Nutmeg’s riskiest portfolio and you’d have been better off with Wealthify.

 Wealthify did also manage to make back the 2018 losses with a great year in 2019 where they performed slightly better than Nutmeg in their Tentative and Confident funds and even showed a solid advantage on Wealthsimple in their Tentative fund.

 It’s always great to see investment services providers open up their products to a wider market which is why I’m happy that Wealthify offers Junior ISA accounts too to encourage saving for the little ones.
 Because Wealthify has a great user-friendly app too, you can sit down with the kids, monitor the investments and teach them about what’s happening to their money in an easy-to-digest format.
 Wealthify gives you the opportunity to invest the full allowance for a Junior ISA per tax year (£9,000).